collocations.org

 You need to watch your alcohol intake.

-cut, cut down (on), limit, lower, reduce, restrict
+cut, cut down, cut down on, decrease, limit, lower, reduce, restrict

 One of the best ways to get to your ideal size is to cut fat intake right down.